Itguykunal/PokedexApp/README.md

 5. Open a Pull Request

 ### Development Guidelines
-- Follow JavaScript ES6+ best practices
+- Follow TypeScript best practices
 - Test on both iOS and Android
 - Maintain consistent code formatting
 - Update documentation for new features